SESYNC-ci/sesync-ci.github.io/faq/_drafts/virtual_comms_tech.md

  - [MURAL](https://www.mural.co/)

 # How might my team effectively use these tech solutions?

-Please see our [quickstart]() for deep dives into effectively using suite of solutions throughout your team's project.
+Please see our [quickstart]() for deep dives into effectively using a suite of solutions throughout your team's project.

 # Anecdotes from SESYNC teams
  - _Asynchronous collaboration has been useful - it has been difficult to move from Google Drive to Microsoft Teams, but the asynchronous aspect works well._ - Systems of Systems Pursuit